jonny64/mr-git-cli/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Jest, please submit a report via the GitHub's [Private Vulnerability Reporting](https://github.com/jonny64/mr-git-cli/security/advisories) feature.
+If you discover a security vulnerability within mr-git-cli, please submit a report via the GitHub's [Private Vulnerability Reporting](https://github.com/jonny64/mr-git-cli/security/advisories) feature.

 All security vulnerabilities will be promptly addressed.